lowrycode/table-tennis-league/README.md

 - A warning is displayed when a user tries to update venue information for shared venues.
 - Users are allowed to delete unapproved venue information but not to delete the venue itself if it is shared with other clubs.

-If a user tries to delete a venue that is linked to a team in the league, the venue will not be deleted, the user is redirected to the Club Admin page and a warning message displays "Venue could not be deleted because it is linked to protected league data".
+Venues which are linked to a team in historic league data are protected.
+A notification box is displayed above the form stating "The venue cannot be deleted because it is assigned as a home venue for at least one team in the league." and the second radio button is disabled.
+If a user tries to delete a team-linked venue by somehow activating the disabled checkbox option, the venue will not be deleted, the user is redirected to the Club Admin page and a warning message displays "Venue could not be deleted because it is linked to protected league data".

 ### Preview Club and Venue Information